Laoujin/bliki/_posts/2017-04-15-vbnet-vs-csharp.md

 ```
 UCase, Len, Replace, Format, Left, Mid, Trim, ...

-' Mid Can be called like this because Microsoft.VisualBasic.Strings is a Module
+' Mid can be called like this because Microsoft.VisualBasic.Strings is a Module
 Dim s = Mid("testing", 2, 3)   ' est
 ```